Universal Basic Income: a panacea for society's ills?

 Its popularity has risen in correlation with the increasing economic inequality that is now endemic across Europe, and whose spread, political tinkering has done little to inhibit.
 For their failure to address this widening gulf, centrist parties of the left and right have been punished at the polls, and politics has polarised.
 Electorates and experts, alike, have begun casting their eyes further afield for something more radical, something more transformative to address the crises in which societies are mired.
 Many have alighted on UBI as one such solution.

 But what exactly is Universal Basic Income?
 And what do its proponents say about it?

 UBI is cash payment delivered, periodically, to all individuals, without means testing, and regardless of employment status.
 The income is considered a right, and there are no restrictions placed on what it can be used for.
-There are also variants on UBI, differentiated by those who are entitled to receive payment, called, simply, a Basic Income (BI) - context, generally, dictating the restriction.
+There also exist variants on UBI, differentiated by those who are entitled to receive payment, called, simply, a Basic Income (BI) - context, generally, dictating the restriction.
 The following is a contemplation on the potential of such policies.

 Offsets technology-induced and stressful state of unemployment

 As technology advances with ever-growing rapidity more and more jobs are being lost to robots and algorithms.
 People entering the workforce now, unlike previous generations, are told to expect multiple career changes in their lives, and to brace themselves for periods of unemployment or low income whilst in between professions.
 For some, this reality is already being felt, and it's not a pleasant one.